nasa/ow_autonomy/README.md

 Run
 ---

-First launch ow_lander as follows.
+1. Start the simulator:

+   % roslaunch ow europa_test_dem.launch

+   There are other options, e.g. this one doesn't include the terrian model:

    % roslaunch ow arm_sim.launch

+2. (optional) Start rqt for visualization and monitoring.

+   % rqt

+   If you wish to view camera images:

+   a) Select Plugins/Visualization/Image View
+	 b) In the topic pulldown menu, select /StereoCamera/left/image_raw

+   Note that /StereoCamera/left/image_raw_mouse_left appears in the box below.

-Then launch the autonomy node.
-The default launch looks like this:
+3. Start the autonomy node.
+To use the default plan:

    % roslaunch ow_autonomy autonomy_node.launch

    This invocation loads the default PLEXIL plan, Demo.plx, which demonstrates a variety of lander functions: arm planning, guarded move, publishing trajectory (for Gazebo), and panoramic imaging.

-Alternatively, you may specify a plan to load.
-The default launch is equivalent to:
+It is equivalent to:

    % roslaunch ow_autonomy autonomy_node.launch plan:=Demo.plx

-Use the 'plan' argument to specify a .plx file found in
+   Alternatively, you may specify a plan to load, by setting the 'plan' argument to a .plx file found in:

    <ow_workspace>/devel/etc/plexil

 Plans